To use Python in R Markdown, we need to load the

 Want to learn more about getting started plotting in Python using

-, see this page to get started:
+pandas, see this page to get started:

 https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html